ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 Like HTTP/2, this format has an exception for the combination of multiple instances of the `Cookie` field.
-Instances of fields with the ASCII-encoded value of `cookie` are combined using a semicolon octet (0x3b) rather than a comma; see {{Section 8.1.2.5 of H2}}.
+Instances of fields with the ASCII-encoded value of `cookie` are combined using a semicolon octet (0x3b) rather than a comma; see {{Section 8.2.3 of H2}}.

 This format provides fixed locations for content that would be carried in HTTP/2 pseudo-fields.
 Therefore, there is no need to include field lines containing a name of `:method`, `:scheme`, `:authority`, `:path`, or `:status`.
 Fields that contain one of these names cause the message to be invalid; see
 {{invalid}}.
-Pseudo-fields that are defined by protocol extensions MAY be included, however field lines containing pseudo-fields MUST precede other field lines.
+Pseudo-fields that are defined by protocol extensions MAY be included.
+Field lines containing pseudo-fields MUST precede other field lines;
+a message that contains a pseudo-field after any other field is invalid; see
+{{invalid}}.

 ## Content